kubevirt/user-guide/workloads/virtual-machines/presets.md

 ### Updating a VirtualMachineInstancePreset

 If a `VirtualMachineInstancePreset` is modified, changes will _not_ be applied to existing `VirtualMachineInstances`.
-This applies to both the `Selector` indicating which `VirtualMachineInstances` should be matched, and also the `Domain` section which lists the settings that should be applied to a `VirtalMachine`.
+This applies to both the `Selector` indicating which `VirtualMachineInstances` should be matched, and also the `Domain` section which lists the settings that should be applied to a `VirtualMachine`.

 ### Overrides